-It’s not exactly Hockey Night In Canada during the Stanley Cup Playoffs, but the Brier, Scotties Tournament of Hearts, and Olympic Curling are big television events across Canada.
-So big that the ice sport of curling may very well be one the hottest betting markets in the country now that single-game sports betting is here.
-Curling betting is most likely a mystery to most, but the following guide to curling betting across Canada, from province to province, aims to change that.
+It’s not quite Hockey Night In Canada during the Stanley Cup Playoffs, but the Brier, Scotties Tournament of Hearts, and Olympic Curling are huge television events across Canada.
+So big that curling may very well become one of the hottest betting markets in the country.

 How do you bet on curling?

 There are two basic ways to bet on a curling match and both are similar to betting on other sports.
 These include:

 - Moneyline: Betting on the moneyline in curling is the same as it is for most other sports.
 You simply bet on a team to win a match, straight up.
 You place your bet at the currently posted moneyline odds and get paid at those odds if your team wins.
 The odds may change ahead of the match, but you lock the odds in at the time you place your bet.
 Curling matches have tiebreakers, so betting on a draw is not an option.

 - Totals: Betting on the totals line in curling is the same as it is for most other sports.
 You bet whether the combined final score in a match will be over or under a line set by oddsmakers.
 You place your bet at the currently posted totals odds and get paid at those odds if your team wins.
 The curling betting lines and odds may change ahead of the match, but you lock both in at the time you place your bet.

 The biggest curling events on the calendar are:

 The Tim Hortons Brier is the Canadian men’s curling championship.
 It is traditionally held in March at a different Canadian host city and curling club chosen by Curling Canada.

 - Provincial champions representing every other Canadian province and territory